World Wireless System: Development

 While formulating his theories in the early 1890s Tesla discarded the idea of using radio waves.
 He did not necessarily believe that radio waves existed as theorized by Maxwell, and he agreed with what most physicists were saying at the time: that radio waves would travel in a straight line in the same way that visible light travels, limiting their use for long-range communication.
 (Radio waves do travel in a straight line, but this was many years before the discovery that the ionosphere would reflect certain radio waves making skywave communication of shortwave frequency bands possible over long distances.)

 He believed that transmitting electrical signals beyond a line-of-sight distance would require the use of planet Earth as a conducting medium to overcome this limitation.
 By the end of 1895, he made statements to the press about the possibility that "Earth's electrical charge can be disturbed, and thereby electrical waves can be efficiently transmitted to any distance without the use of cables or wires", and that the electrical waves can be used to transmit "intelligible signals" and "motive power."
 On April 11, 1896, he stated that "messages might be conducted to all parts of the globe simultaneously" using electric waves "propagated through the atmosphere and even the ether beyond."
 In September 1897 he applied for a patent on a wireless power transmission scheme consisting of transmitting power between two tethered balloons maintained at 30,000 feet, an altitude where he thought a conductive layer should exist.

-Between 1895 and 1898, he constructed a large resonance transformer in his New York City lab called a magnifying transmitter to test his earth conduction theories.
+Between 1895 and 1898, he constructed a large resonance transformer in his New York City laboratory called a magnifying transmitter to test his earth conduction theories.
 In 1899 he carried out large scale experiments at Colorado Springs, Colorado.
 Based on his measurements there, he concluded that the Earth was "literally alive with electrical vibrations."
 He noted that lightning strikes indicate that the Earth is a large conductor with waves of energy traveling around it.
 He constructed a large magnifying transmitter measuring 51 ft in diameter which could develop a working potential estimated at 3.5 million to 4 million volts and was capable of producing electrical discharges exceeding 100 ft in length.
 With it he tested earth conduction and lit incandescent electric lamps adjacent to his lab in demonstrations of wireless power transmission.